wxie2017/wxie2017.github.io/pages/speech/free_software_even_more_important.md

 over the programs you use, and all the more so when you use them for something important in your life.

 Life without freedom is oppression.
-Today, we are living convinent life with all those smart devices running smart software, but without control over the computing we do, we lose the control of own life, we lose freedom.
+Today, we are living convinent life with all those smart devices running smart programs, but without control over the computing we do, we lose the control of own life, we lose freedom.
 Free software is even more important today because we have no more freedom to lose.
 Using free software is the right thing to do, for selfish reasons; but not solely for selfish reasons.